Mikaela/mikaela.github.io/_posts/2015-05-18-life-bot-background.md

 later Supybot git version, then gribble and finally Supybot-fr.

 On [2011-02-14](http://echelog.com/logs/browse/supybot/1297638000)
-@ProgVal asked me to translate it into Finnish and a little later it became Limnoria.
+@ProgVal/pinkieval asked me to translate it into Finnish and a little later it became Limnoria.
 There were also Italian and Hungarian translations at that time.